panilov7/esp8266-micropython-vagrant/README.md

 # Installing

-After a successful build there sould be a `firmware-combined.bin` file inside the `build-GENERIC/` subdirectory (depending of course on whichever board you're using).
+After a successful build there should be a `firmware-combined.bin` file inside the `build-GENERIC/` subdirectory (depending of course on whichever board you're using).

 The `build-GENERIC/firmware-combined.bin` file can be copied to Vagrant's shared directory so it is accessible from your main computer.
-To do thid run:
+To do this run:

-    cp ./build-GENERIC/firmware-combined.bin /vagrant/
+    cp build-GENERIC/firmware-combined.bin /vagrant/

 Now on your machine (not on the VM!) look inside the folder with the Vagrantfile and you should see the firmware-combined.bin file.

-Now the file can be [flashed the usual way](https://docs.micropython.org/en/latest/esp8266/tutorial/intro.html#deploying-the-firmware) to the ESP8266 from your machine:
+Now the file can be [flashed](https://docs.micropython.org/en/latest/esp8266/tutorial/intro.html#deploying-the-firmware) to the ESP8266 from your machine:

     esptool.py --port /dev/ttyUSB0 erase_flash